spiral/docs/odm/oop.md

 ];
 ```

-We can also create reverted relation in our `Post` model:
+We can also create a reverted relation in our `Post` model:

 ```php
 protected $schema = [